Tip #470: A Visit to Petra

 The third picture was of the camels and donkeys walking all around me as people took rides to and from the major sites.

-Fascinating facts: There is a very long water “pipe” through the caverns bringing water to the living locations within Petra, which proves that the Nabataeans were very sophisticated and technologically advanced.
+There is a very long water “pipe” through the caverns.
+It brings water to the living locations within Petra.
+This proves that the Nabataeans were very sophisticated and technologically advanced.

 There are holes above each of the Nabataean gods for hanging sacrifices.

-The Swiss were involved for many years with excavations and putting down some surface to walk on where the sandstone blocks of road washed or eroded away.
+The Swiss were involved for many years with excavations.
+They put down some surface to walk on where the sandstone blocks of road washed or eroded away.

 Two years ago, a lot more of the city center buildings were excavated.
 Work goes on here all the time, now primarily by Americans.

-There is only one standing edifice that was not carved from the rock, because it has timber (Juniper, apparently a very hard wood) beams.
+There is only one standing edifice that was not carved from the rock,made from wood beams.
+They are Juniper, which is apparently a very hard wood.
 That is a large temple in the middle of the city center.

 Radwan pointed out the artisanship and mastery of the sandstone carvers, because one slip and the entire carving would be ruined.